Petco Park: Other events

 In 2011, the Food Network filmed a "Chairman's Challenge" at Petco Park that was to air as part of Season 4, episode 2 of The Next Iron Chef.

 In 2019, TwitchCon took place in the Convention Center with the TwitchCon Party featuring Blink-182, Madeon, Au/Ra, and Y2K was held on September 28, 2019, at Petco Park.

-On April 21, 2025, during the Monday Night Raw after WrestleMania 41, it was announced during the commercial break, that Survivor Series: WarGames (2025) would take place at Petco Park.
+On April 21, 2025, during the Monday Night Raw after WrestleMania 41, it was announced during the commercial break, that the 2025 Survivor Series event would take place at Petco Park.
 It is the first Survivor Series event to be held in an outside venue and the first to be held in a stadium.
+The event saw an attendance of 46,016 fans, setting a new record for Survivor Series.
+The former record was 21,300, established during the 1987 Survivor Series at the Richfield Coliseum in Richfield Township, Ohio.

 San Diego Comic-Con

 Due to a lack of space in the San Diego Convention Center, San Diego Comic-Con and other events associated with entertainment have been allowed to host activities in Petco Park.
 On July 29, 2018, Rocket League held their third birthday party as an offsite event part of San Diego Comic-Con.